bewley/pastedatebookmarklet/README.md

 # pastedatebookmarklet
-Tiny bookmarklet to past a date in YYYY-MM-DD format, no matter the input format
+Tiny bookmarklet to paste a date in YYYY-MM-DD format, no matter the input format